UKHO/docs/docs/software-engineering-policies/TechnologyGovernance/TechnologyGovernance.md

 When a change is made to a radar, the Lead Developer must do the following:

+- If a technology enters "Assess" they must update their team's tech radar
-- If a technology enters "Assess" they must inform the Leads' meeting
+- If they wish to move a technology into "Trial" they must inform the Leads' meeting in order to get feedback.
-- If they wish to move a technology into "Trial" they must ask permission from the Leads' meeting.
+- If they wish to move a technology into "Adopt" the must ask permission of the Leads' meeting.
 The decision is made by Lead Developers, by a simple majority.
 - If they need to start using a technology urgently they may continue at risk until the next Leads' meeting.

 ## Solution Architecture and Architects